INDEX (click on one of the topics below to jump to that section)

 This website offers information for kids and teens on a variety of topics, including:

-- Family (including section on separation, divorce, custody)
+Family (including section on separation, divorce, parenting arrangements)

 Children, teens and young adults can also call the Kids Help Phone at 1 800 668 6868 to speak with a professional counselor.
 This service is available from anywhere in Canada, 24 hours a day, every day of the year.
 Kids, teens and young adults can talk to the counselor about any issue, for anonymous and confidential support.